crytic/crytic-compile/CONTRIBUTING.md

 - When possible, large changes should be split up into smaller focused pull requests.
 - Fill out the pull request description with a summary of what your patch does, key changes that have been made, and any further points of discussion, if applicable.
 - Title your pull request with a brief description of what it's changing.
 "Fixes #123" is a good comment to add to the description, but makes for an unclear title on its own.
+- We use the [Google style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) for documentation.
+- If there are specific operations whose purpose would not be clear to a naive user, documentation should alleviate that.
+- Add type hints to function parameters, return variables, class variables, lists and sets.
+If possible add type hints to dictionaries.

 ## Linters